Profitable Growth Is Everyone's Business

 What Is Your Focus?

-As a freelancer on goLance, employee, or worker, your primary focus should be the advancement of the company.
+As a freelancer on goLance, your primary focus should be the advancement of the company.
 A company has hired you for the completion of a project or for a long-term need.
 It is your job to contribute to the company, and to ensure that the company's mission is achieved.
 View your company through the eyes of the CEO.
-How can a company achieve its goals, if the freelancers or employees are not focused on advancing the company?
+How can a company achieve its goals, if the freelancers are not focused on advancing the company?
 It is detrimental to work with anyone that has a negative impact.
 Focus on growing the company from your position.

 Are You Valuable?